prasso/Prasso_messaging/docs/revised_a2p_campaign (1).md

 ## Message Samples

+Note: The platform auto-appends a compliance footer to outbound SMS (business ID, "Reply STOP to unsubscribe", disclaimer).
+To avoid duplication, sample contents below omit explicit STOP instructions.

 ### Message Sample #1
 **Type**: Appointment Reminder
 **Content**: "Hi John, this is ABC Dental.
 Your appointment is scheduled for March 15 at 2:00 PM.
-Reply CONFIRM to confirm or call (555) 123-4567.
-Reply STOP to opt out."
+Reply CONFIRM to confirm or call (555) 123-4567."

 ### Message Sample #2
 **Type**: Order Notification
 **Content**: "Your order #12345 from XYZ Store has shipped!
 Track your package: bit.ly/track12345.
-Expected delivery: March 20.
-Reply STOP to unsubscribe."
+Expected delivery: March 20."

 ### Message Sample #3
 **Type**: Event Reminder
 **Content**: "Reminder: Community fundraiser tomorrow at 6 PM at City Hall.
-More info: bit.ly/event123.
-Reply STOP to opt out of future notifications."
+More info: bit.ly/event123."

 ### Message Sample #4
 **Type**: Account Alert
 **Content**: "ABC Bank Alert: Your account balance is low ($25.50).
 Please add funds to avoid fees.
-Log in at bit.ly/login123.
-Reply STOP to unsubscribe."
+Log in at bit.ly/login123."

 ### Message Sample #5
 **Type**: Survey Request
 **Content**: "Thank you for visiting our store!
 Please rate your experience 1-5 by replying with a number.
-Your feedback helps us improve.
-Reply STOP to opt out."
+Your feedback helps us improve."

 ## End User Consent